DanielMartinus/Event-plugin-hangoutsbot/README.md

 - Create hangout with all participants
 - Let everyone automatically join the hangout after hangout is created and joining the event
 - Turn of auto join to hangout by owner of the event
+- Add guests (people who are not in the hangout)
 - ~~Add a person manually via googleId to an event~~